hoxmark/run-chooser/README.md

 # run-chooser
 a fun hackdays project to visualise and choose my next run.
+The code needs to be cleaned up a bit

 ## First it will load all runs
 ![all runs](runs.png)